Aaront028/vivada/README.md

 2. Setup Clients:

 Click on Clients on the left side menu and select Create client.
+You can skip `Capability config`
 ```markdown
 Client ID: vivada-local
 Valid redirect URIs: http://localhost:4200/*